-If you are going to give birth by caesarean section and are concerned about the anesthesia, you should know that the procedure is safer than ever before.
-Anesthesiologist do everything possible to make sure you're comfortable during delivery—and that you and your baby are safe.
+If you are going to give birth by Cesarean section (or C-section) and are concerned about the anesthesia, you should know that the procedure is safer than ever before.
+Anesthesiologists do everything possible to make sure you're comfortable during delivery and that you and your baby are safe.

 What anesthesia is given for a C-section?

-Essentially, regional anesthesia numbs a woman’s midsection so that she won’t feel any pain from the surgical incision or the delivery.
+Regional anesthesia numbs a woman’s midsection and legs so she won’t feel any pain from the surgical incision or delivery.

 What should a patient getting a spinal or epidural for a C-section expect?

-A woman preparing for a C-section will be asked to sit in a bent position with her back in a c-shape to speed the anesthesiologist’s work.
-(Some patients might lie on their sides instead.)
-The doctor first places local anesthetic in the skin and then pokes in the larger needle.
-“There’s uncomfortable pressure, but not quite pain,” Dr. Braveman says.
+- A mother preparing for a C-section will be asked to sit in a slouched position with her back curved in a “C” shape.
+Some patients might lie on their sides instead.
+Then, a local anesthetic will be injected into the skin before an anesthetic is injected in or near the spine.

 What should a patient getting general anesthesia for a C-section expect?

-The patient is not conscious when the incision is made, while the baby is being delivered or while the incision is being closed.
-Many women report having a sore throat afterward.
-This is from the breathing tube that was inserted after she’d been anesthetized.
+- General anesthesia is delivered intravenously.
+The patient will not be conscious when the incision is made, while the baby is being delivered, or while the incision is being closed.

 How is Yale Medicine’s approach unique for pain management for a C-section?